MicrosoftDocs/connected-spaces/articles/setup.md

 ## Set up Connected Spaces Preview

-1. Go to xxx.
+1. Go to xxx and so xxx.

-2. sljksljs
+2. Sign in with xxx.

+2. In the **Permissions requested** dialog box, select **Accept**

     ![Screenshot of Permissions requested dialog box.](media/setup-permissions-requested.jpg "Screenshot of Permissions requested dialog box")

+    > [!NOTE]
+    > This dialog box may appear more than once.
+If this happens, wait a few minutes for the permissions to be applied, and then try to sign in again.

 2. On the Welcome page, select **Get started**.